phoenixding/scdiff/README.md

 **Parameters**:

 * **Cells**:  List of Cell
 Please read [Cell](#cell) Class definition for details.
 * **kc**: String
 clustering config.
 It's a string with either 'auto' or clustering configure file path (-k parameter).
 * **largeType**: None(default) or String
 whether the single cell is a 'largeType' (largeType denotes the number of cells in datasets is very large  (typically >2k cells).
-In such case, the performance will be scarified to improve the running efficiency (e.g. using K-means instead of spectral clustering).
+In such case, the performance will be scarified to improve the running efficiency (e.g. using PCA + K-means instead of spectral clustering).
-If not set (**None**), the dataset will be regarded as normal, if set as 'True', the dataset will be treated as largeType.
+If not set (**None**), the dataset will be regarded as normal, if set as 'True' or '1', the dataset will be treated as largeType.

 **Method**: **[getClusteringPars()](#clustering_getClusteringPars)**